Question Threats to Australia’s vital interests

 Observation

-Cyberattacks from other countries remain the leading threat to Australia, according to Australians asked about a range of possible ‘threats to the vital interests of Australia in the next ten years’.
-Seven in ten Australians (70%) see cyberattacks from other countries as a ‘critical threat’, steady from 2023, and a clear 11-point lead over the next highest ranked threat — a military conflict between the United States and China over Taiwan (59%).
+For the third year in a row, cyberattacks from other countries is the leading threat to Australia, according to respondents asked about a range of possible ‘threats to the vital interests of Australia in the next ten years’.
+Almost two-thirds (65%) see cyberattacks from other countries as a ‘critical threat’, although this is down five points from 2024.

 Data